 Ray Stevens just thinks funny.

 His humor is keenly observant and rich in nuance.
 His style is unaffected and unpretentious which for the past sixty years has allowed for entertainment that is both witty and guileless.
 From his multi-million selling comedy hit, “The Streak” to the socially aware “Mr. Businessman” to his Grammy award-winning “Everything Is Beautiful”, Ray’s talent has touched so many around the world.
-Not only a singer and composer, Ray has also produced, arranged and played on the recordings of some of Nashville’s most legendary performers.
+Not only a singer and composer, Ray has also produced, arranged, and performed on many legendary Nashville recordings.

 At age seventeen he moved to Atlanta where he met radio personality and Georgia Tech football broadcaster, Bill Lowery.
 “Bill had all types of shows.
 He was on several different radio stations around town and he had started a music publishing company.
 He was looking for talent to write songs.
 I went out to his house and I said, ‘My name is Ray Ragsdale and I’m going to learn to write songs for you.’
 He said, ‘Okay lad, go to it.’
 I borrowed a little tape recorder from a friend.
 I got the key to the lunch room, which also served as the assembly hall, from the principal.
 The room had a very high ceiling and a piano on a little stage.
 I went there one Sunday by myself and made a demo of a song that I and a friend had written called, “Silver Bracelet”.
 I took it to Bill and he liked it.
 He called Ken Nelson at Capitol Records, who was coming to Nashville a lot during those days to produce records.
 Ken liked the song and signed me to a contract with Prep Records.”